Send an email to email@example.com giving the title and author of a book that you feel is a "must

 Five Days to Glory tells the story of Tilghlman Jones of the 59th Illinois.
 Jones who

-the 9th Missouri Infantry, it was renamed on Feb.
-12, 1862 at the request of the men since
+Originally the 9th Missouri Infantry, it was renamed on Feb.
+12, 1862 at the request of

-most of its men were from Illinois.
-Besides drawing on Jones' letters, Sunderland relies on
+the men since most of its men were from Illinois.
+Besides drawing on Jones' letters,

-his younger brother and younger sister.
-Their mother had passed away two years earlier
+father, his younger brother and younger sister.
+Their mother had passed away two years

-and his father never remarried.
-As the oldest child, Jones helped out a lot on the farm but
+earlier and his father never remarried.
+As the oldest child, Jones helped out a lot on the

-also had time for studying and reading.
-Rebuked one day for taking a horse to visit his
+farm but also had time for studying and reading.
+Rebuked one day for taking a horse to

-girlfriend, Jones ran away and enlisted in the army.
-Well liked by his comrades, Jones
+visit his girlfriend, Jones ran away and enlisted in the army.
+Well liked by his comrades,

-adapts readily to army life.
-He is especially pleased with his Springfield rifle musket and its
+Jones adapts readily to army life.
+He is especially pleased with his Springfield rifle

-huge minié ball.
-His constant stream of letters home reveals that while apart from his
+musket and its huge minié ball.
+His constant stream of letters home reveals that while

-family, Jones remained very much a part of his family.
-Private Jones sees action at Pea
+apart from his family, Jones remained very much a part of his family.
+Private Jones sees

 Unlike many of his comrades, Jones does not elect to reenlist in 1863 and so does not go

-the boys return.
-Five days before his discharge, Jones is wounded in the Battle of Nashville.
+until the boys return.
+Five days before his discharge, Jones is wounded in the Battle of

-Initially the wound is not thought to be fatal, but complications set in and Jones crosses the
+Nashville.
+Initially the wound is not thought to be fatal, but complications set in and

 "They Have Killed Papa Dead!"